Gnolam/weather-fun-project/wiki/specs.md

  - `temperature_altitude` - with the increase of latitude the temperature permanently drops by X degrees (defined by the config file)

+## Conditions

+Conditions are considered random event.
+On average 5 rainy days a month.
+Separately and independently for each station For the sake of coding time let's have it random for each point generated with probablity of rain/snow of 10%

 ## Humidity

 `humidity` ~ change in humidity is defined as proportional to negative change in temperature temperature

 Meaing the lower the temperature the higher is humidity and other way round

+Also humidity is higher if it is raining

+__(!)__ Not sure how humidity should behave under negative temperature

+## Atmosphere pressure
+Atmosphere pressure was left constant for simplicity

 - [ ] Specify columns which can be defined in the functional form - 'control variables'